openziti/ziti-doc/docfx_project/ziti/security/authentication/authentication.md

   api:
   ...
     # sessionTimeout - optional, default 30m
-    # The number of minutes before an Edge API session will timeout.
+    # The number of minutes before an Edge API session will time out.
 Timeouts are reset by
     # API requests and connections that are maintained to Edge Routers
     sessionTimeout: 30m
     ...
 ```

+### Administrative Removal

+Through the [Edge Management API](../../apis/edge-management-api.md) any API Session may be forcefully removed
+by calling `DELETE /edge/management/v1/api-sessions<id>` with an empty body.

+### Client Removal (Logout)

+A client may terminate its own API Session at any time by calling: `DELETE /edge/client/v1/current-api-session`

 # Primary Authentication